Why Should I Register My Trademarks?

 • Registration may be filed with U.S. Customs Service to prevent importation of infringing foreign goods.

-An application for trademark registration requires: (1) a completed application form, (2) a nonrefundable filing fee ranging from $225-$375 per class of goods/services, and, for marks already being used in commerce, (3) specimens of the mark showing use of the mark in connection with the applicable goods/services.
+An application for trademark registration requires: (1) a completed application form, (2) a nonrefundable filing fee starting at $350 per class of goods/services, and, for marks already being used in commerce, (3) specimens of the mark showing use of the mark in connection with the applicable goods/services.

 Click here for more information about how to select and protect a trademark.